 General Description of Rotation

 The three programme zones, while providing the same high standards, each offer differing flavours of training.
-There are four trusts with seven sites in Lancashire and Cumbria; four trusts and seven sites in Greater Manchester North & West; and six trusts and sites in Central Manchester South & East.
+There are four trusts with seven sites in Lancashire and Cumbria; four trusts and seven sites in Greater Manchester North and West; and four trusts and six sites in Central Manchester South and East.

 Successful applicants are asked to express a preference between the different training tracks, to suit individual interests and career plans.
 Allocation to tracks is on the basis of expressed preference and interview score.